arhen/Select2Chain/README.md

   triggerChange: true,
   allowClear: true
 };

 //define url where select2-chain will getting data
-// parentId: is paramater that will be using by select-2 chain to get parent id value (selected item).
+//parentId: is paramater that will be using by select-2 chain to get parent id value (selected item).
 DON'T CHANGE THIS NAME.

 let getKab = '/get_kabupaten/' + ':parentId:';